Your favorites:

 About Washington, D.C.

 Washington, D.C., officially the District of Columbia and commonly known as simply Washington or D.C., is the capital city and federal district of the United States.
-The city is on the Potomac River, across from Virginia, and shares land borders with Maryland to its north and east.
-It was named after George Washington, the first president of the United States.
+The city is located on the Potomac River, across from Virginia, and shares land borders with Maryland to its north and east.
+It was named after George Washington, who served as the first president of the United States.
 The district is named for Columbia, the female personification of the nation.

 Designed in 1791 by Pierre Charles L'Enfant, the city is divided into quadrants, which are centered on the Capitol Building and include 131 neighborhoods.
 As of the 2020 census, the city had a population of 689,545.
 Commuters from the city's Maryland and Virginia suburbs raise the city's daytime population to more than one million during the workweek.
 The Washington metropolitan area, which includes parts of Maryland, Virginia, and West Virginia, is the country's seventh-largest metropolitan area, with a 2023 population of 6.3 million residents.
 A locally elected mayor and 13-member council have governed the district since 1973, though Congress retains the power to overturn local laws.
 Washington, D.C., residents do not have voting representation in Congress, but elect a single non-voting congressional delegate to the U.S. House of Representatives.
 The city's voters choose three presidential electors in accordance with the Twenty-third Amendment, passed in 1961.